The story of rooted

 Rooted participant

-This statement, echoed by many others after the recent election results, reflects a growing doubt about the sense of “belonging” in The Netherlands.
-Polarization in The Netherlands is on the rise, especially when it comes to the topic of migration.
-In all the Dutch elections of the 21st century, migration was a topic of central concern.
-Research shows that the majority of the Dutch population feels they have to take a firm stance on migration: for or against.
+This statement, echoed by many others, reflects a growing doubt about the sense of “belonging” in The Netherlands.
+Meanwhile, research shows that the majority of the Dutch population feels they have to take a firm stance on migration: for or against.
 They experience a nuanced position as impossible.
 This contributes to an us-them society, at the expense of a shared sense of belonging and unity.

-Against this background, Rooted was founded, with the ultimate goal of fostering dignified integration, strengthening social cohesion and countering polarization.
+Against this background, Rooted was founded, with the aim of fostering dignified and meaningful integration to eventually contribute to a more inclusive and cohesive society.

 About 26% of the Dutch population has a migration background.
 People come to The Netherlands from all parts of the world, for a variety of reasons.
 Some of them decide to make the Netherlands their home.
 The Dutch government has set as objective that all residents should feel at home in The Netherlands and that your origin should never determine your future.
 Despite the stated goal, far from everyone feels at home here.
 For some, this still holds true after years or even generations.
 And this certainly has an impact on their future prospects.